Construction Starts Up 9.2% in December, Fall 3.5% in 2024

 The fourth quarter of the year was underwhelming.
 Total US construction spending was just $202 billion, a decline of 18.5% from 4Q2023.

-Guckes, who also authors the quarterly Construction Starts Forecast, said, “Industry leaders in 2025 will need to take a more nuanced view of the construction sector in 2025.”
+Guckes, who also authors the quarterly Construction Starts Forecast, said, “Industry leaders will need to take a more nuanced view of the construction sector in 2025.”

 For example, Guckes pointed to two categories that continue to capture headlines and attract large construction budgets.